 Therapy and coaching have the same goal to help an individual address their coping mechanisms, behaviours, and patterns.
-Both therapists and coaches listen to the individual, provide support, and support the individual in their growth.
+Both therapists and coaches listen to the individual, provide support, and support the individual in their growth and healing journey.

 I know what it is like to go to a therapist and not have the support I need.
 I also know what it is like to unpack the past during a therapy session – the emotions, the process of when things took place, and working together when the past is starting to repeat itself.

 Coaches are a great addition to an individual’s mental health team.
 We are cheerleaders and supports along the way, cheering you on from the side as you keep moving forward.
-We help you reach for your recovery goals in your trauma healing and life setbacks.
+We help you reach for your recovery goals so you can live again and heal.

 Coaches help our clients’ set goals; you are never in this alone.
 We work together as a team to determine and set strategies in place to help you reach your recovery goals.
 Your goals can be either professional or personal.
 We provide a safe place and a safe relationship for our clients.
 Over time, you will see reconnection with another person and ultimately with yourself.

 Coaches do not treat, nor diagnose mental health illnesses.
-It is not uncommon for clients to be involved in both coaching and psychotherapy at the same time if warranted.
+It is not uncommon for clients to be involved in both coaching and therapy at the same time if the client chooses.
 Consultation is very possible and encouraged.

-Coaches do not prescribe medication or give advice about medications.
+Coaches do not prescribe medication nor do we give any advice about medications.

 Coaching tends to be more collaborative, working with clients as peers.
-Often goal setting is client directed.
+Often goal setting is client directed and encouraged.